ardiehl/emModbus2influx/readme.md

 # emModbus2influx
-## read modbus RTU/TCP slaves and write to infuxdb (V1 or V2) and/or MQTT
+## read modbus RTU/TCP slaves and write to infuxdb (V1 or V2) and/or MQTT and/or Grafana Live

 ### Definitions
 - **MeterType** - a definition of the registers,  register types and more of a specific type of modbus slave
 - **Meter** - a definition of a physical modbus RTU or TCP slave based on a MeterType

-It is named meter because it was originally used to query energy meters but in fact it can query any modbus slave.
+It is named meter because it was originally used to query energy meters but in fact it can query any modbus TCP or RTU slave.
 I'm using it for energy meters, Fronius solar inverters as well as Victron Energy GX.
 ### Features

  - modbus RTU via serial port (multiple serial ports are supported as well)